 - The Parties shall promote sustainable agriculture and support agro-ecological practices and actions to build climate-resilient agriculture and ensure value addition and diversification to improve livelihoods, expand incomes and create decent employment. - 2.
-The Parties shall cooperate to increase opportunities for producers, processors and exporters, particularly smallholders, to access markets at national, regional and global levels, including through improved rural infrastructures and access to finance, and ensure compliance with internationally accepted practices and standards [taking into account the Pacific Agricultural Development Strategy]. - 3.
+The Parties shall cooperate to increase opportunities for producers, processors and exporters, particularly smallholders, to access markets at national, regional and global levels, including through improved agricultural extension support, rural infrastructures and access to finance, and ensure compliance with internationally accepted practices and standards, taking into consideration the relevant policy frameworks of the Parties, including the Pacific Agricultural Development Strategy. - 3.
 The Parties shall promote food security by developing inclusive and biodiverse nutrition sensitive value chains, including through local value addition and processing and enhanced capacities of value chain agents.
-They shall also engage in the registration and protection of geographical indications (GIs) for Pacific and European agricultural and food products.
+They shall also engage in the registration and protection of geographical indications (GIs) for Pacific and European agricultural and food products. - 4.
+The Parties shall also cooperate to combat pests, diseases, and invasive species affecting Pacific agriculture.